Sparse Network Estimation for Dynamical Spatio-temporal Array Models: A linear model

 Note that $\ar{\alpha},\ar{\beta}$ and $\ar{\gamma}$ are the array versions of $\alpha$, $\beta$ and $\gamma$ respectively.

-Using \eqref{eq21new}-\eqref{eq23new}, it turns out that $X$ can essentially be componentwise (drift components) tensor factorized, see the proof of Proposition \ref{prop:three} in Appendix \ref{sec:proofs}, implying we can perform algebraic operations involving $X$ without having to construct it.
-This is achieved by using the so called rotated $H$-transform from \cite{currie2006}. \begin{thm_def} Let $A$ be $p_1\times \cdots\times p_d$ and $X_i$ $n_i\times p_i$ for $i\in \{1,\ldots,d\}$.
+Using \eqref{eq21new}-\eqref{eq23new}, it turns out that $X$ can essentially be componentwise tensor factorized, see the proof of Proposition \ref{prop:three} in \ref{sec:proofs}, implying that we can perform algebraic operations involving $X$ without having to construct it.
+This is achieved by using the so called rotated $H$-transform from \cite{currie2006}. \begin{thm_def} Let $\ar A$ be $p_1\times \cdots\times p_d$ and $X_i$ $n_i\times p_i$ for $i\in \{1,\ldots,d\}$.
 The rotated $H$-transform is defined as the map $\rho$ such that

 where $\ve$ is the vectorization operator. \end{thm_def}